storj/docs/code/Service.md

 ## Implementation

-A basic endpoint implementation looks like:
+A basic service implementation looks like:

 ```
 package orders